-Our search to understand love is obvious when you consider the numerous books, articles and talk shows dedicated to the topic.
-People around the world deem love as essential to being happy and look for it in many different places.
+Our desire to understand love is obvious when you consider the numerous books, articles, and talk shows dedicated to the topic.
+People around the world deem love as essential to happiness and look for it in many different places.
 Television and movies tell us what “real love” should look like — but somehow, something has been lost in the definition.

 What is love?